thunderbird2009/book_rmn/ch3_auction_and_cost_tracking.md

 **Ranking and Quality**: Ads are ranked by adjusted eCPM, which combines advertiser bids with quality scores.
 Quality scores incorporate ML predictions (pCTR, pCVR), content matching (Ad_Relevance), and platform standards (Landing_Page_Quality) to balance revenue with user experience.

-**Auction Pricing**: Winners are determined by adjusted eCPM, but actual costs follow Generalized Second-Price (GSP) rules¡ªadvertisers pay just enough to beat the next competitor.
+**Auction Pricing**: Winners are determined by adjusted eCPM, but actual costs follow Generalized Second-Price (GSP) rulesï¿½ï¿½advertisers pay just enough to beat the next competitor.
 This incentivizes quality improvements while maximizing platform revenue through multi-slot auctions and reserve prices.

 **Cost Tracking and Billing**: Costs are pre-calculated during the auction and encoded in tracking URLs.
 When users interact with ads (clicks) or ads become viewable (impressions), events flow through AdEventSvc to BudgetSvc for real-time budget tracking and pacing, then to BillingSvc for financial settlement.